iclr-blogposts/2024/_posts/2024-05-07-the-n-implementation-details-of-rlhf-with-ppo.md

 {% include figure.html path="assets/img/2024-05-07-the-n-implementation-details-of-rlhf-with-ppo/norma_const_comparison.png" class="img-fluid" %}

 - The above figure shows that, if we set the same `eps` in pytorch adam and tensorflow adam, then pytorch-adam uses a much smaller normalization term than tensorflow-adam in the early phase of training.
 In other words, pytorch adam goes for **more aggressive gradient updates early in the training**.
 Our experiments support this finding, as we will demonstrate below.
 - How does this impact reproducibility and performance?
-To align settings, we record the original query, response, and rewards from [https://github.com/openai/lm-human-preferences](https://github.com/openai/lm-human-preferences) and save them in [https://huggingface.co/datasets/vwxyzjn/lm-human-preferences-debug/tree/main](https://huggingface.co/datasets/vwxyzjn/lm-human-preferences-debug/tree/main).
+To align settings, we record the original query, response, and rewards from [https://github.com/openai/lm-human-preferences](https://github.com/openai/lm-human-preferences) and save them.
 We also record the metrics of the first two epochs of training with TF1’s `AdamOptimizer` optimizer as the ground truth.
 Below are some key metrics:

     |  | OpenAI’s TF1 Adam | PyTorch’s Adam | Our custom Tensorflow-style Adam |